Class Guide

 Some general advice:

-• Get started early.
+- Get started early.
 We know that 6.104 isn’t your only obligation.
 You’re busy and have to juggle many other classes and other responsibilities.
-But don’t underestimate the time 6.104 assignments will take—they can look deceptively straightforward.
-Don’t wait until the day an assignment is due to start thinking about it.
-That will (a) make you stressed, (b) give you fewer chances to get help, and (c) lose the advantage of mulling a problem over in the back of your mind.
+But don’t underestimate the time 6.104 assignments will take.
+They can look deceptively straightforward, and thinking through a design often requires some elapsed time.
+It’s amazing how just having a problem in the back of your mind will make it easier to solve, as ideas will spontaneously occur to you when you’re walking, showering, etc. So don’t wait until the day an assignment is due to start thinking about it.
+That will (a) make you stressed, (b) give you few chances to get help, and (c) lose the advantage of mulling a problem over in the back of your mind.
 So try and get started early on, and figure out what you’ll need to do, and what help you might need.

 Getting Help